 - Include as much valid documentation confirming condition/diagnosis and proof of expense as possible, such as:

 - Invoices (invoices should include date of service and type of service; name of provider and amount paid/payable).

 - Documentation should be from a care provider and be on official letterhead.

-- If diagnosis/treatment has not yet been provided and documentation isn’t on hand, provide as much information about your condition as possible, including estimates of treatment costs in your local area, if possible
+- If you haven’t yet received a diagnosis or treatment, and/or your documentation isn’t on hand, provide as much information about your condition as possible, including estimates of treatment costs in your local area, if possible

-- Images such as photographs and x-rays are not accepted.
+- Do not send images such as photographs and x-rays.

-- Through your resume/bio/CV, show a sustained artistic practice in recent years, in visual arts, film/video/digital/ electronic arts, or choreography.
-You should demonstrate this through specific events/opportunities for the public to experience your work.
+- Through your resume/bio/CV, show recent and sustained artistic practice over the course of at least the last five years in an eligible discipline.
+You need to list specific events/opportunities for the public to experience your work, including the year, location (city or town and venue), and title.
 These can include exhibits/screenings/performances/activities in art spaces, galleries, local businesses, art houses/film series, public art installations, public spaces, museums, fairs/festivals, community projects, and/or residencies with public-facing components.
 We do not accept portfolios/work samples.

 - Economic severity of the condition.